Must-have items for after birth

 Ibuprofen

-Always consult with your doctor beforehand how much and how often to take.
+Good for pain and inflammation, always consult with your doctor beforehand how much and how often to take.

 Nettle tea